Compare Small Business Loans

 - Racetracks or gambling facilities

-You and your lender will negotiate the terms of your USDA B&I loan.
+You and your lender will negotiate the terms of your USDA business and industry loan.
 However, the USDA does set some specifications on amounts, terms and fees.

 While there is no minimum loan amount, USDA B&I loans generally do not exceed $10 million (with some exceptions going up to $25 million or more).
 Most USDA business loans are between $200,000 and $5 million, with the average loan amount around $3 million.
 There are, however, requirements on the loan-to-value ratio, which are based on how you plan to use the funds.
 This also means that you'll need to make a down payment for the loan.